Orange Prince: Technique

-Modern-day icon

-Art historian, Thomas Crow, believes Warhol depicts Prince as a "modern-day icon" in his painting, referencing religious iconographic paintings: "[Warhol's portraits of Prince] returned Warhol to the origins of his art-critical credibility, that is, the flattened, emblematic, minimally descriptive manner that had characterized his first, definitive phase as an artist."Marilyn Diptych, 1962, is an early example of iconography in Warhol's work, the image repeated many times to emphasise the ubiquity of celebrity and references a form of religious painting in its title.
+Analysis

-The Marilyn "Flavors" portraits – thirteen unique paintings of Marilyn Monroe with different color backgrounds – are also amongst the first examples of Warhol's iconographic style, and graphic use of saturated block color, held by art historians to highlight a manufactured celebrity.
-Art historian Robert Rosenblum was personally close to Warhol and wrote about Warhol's Catholic religious observance, which informed Rosenblum's observation about the 1962 Gold Marilyn in the collection of the Museum of Modern Art: "When Warhol took a photographic silkscreen of Marilyn Monroe's head, set it on gold paint, and let it float high in a timeless, spaceless heaven ..., he was creating, in effect, a secular saint for the 1960s that might well command as much earthly awe and veneration as, say, a Byzantine Madonna hovering for eternity on a gold mosaic ground."Geralyn Huxley, curator of film and video at the Andy Warhol Museum in Pittsburgh, believes Warhol's preoccupation with celebrity portraits and the style in which he depicts them, stems from the artist's religious upbringing.
-As a child Warhol attended a local Catholic church which featured an iconostasis, a screen situated in front of the altar featuring large-scale depictions of the faces of the Saints.
+Geralyn Huxley, curator of film and video at the Andy Warhol Museum in Pittsburgh, believes Warhol's preoccupation with celebrity portraits and the style in which he depicts them, stems from the artist's religious upbringing.
+As a child, Warhol attended a local Catholic church, which featured an iconostasis, a screen situated in front of the altar featuring large-scale depictions of the faces of the Saints.

-Art historian Jane Daggett Dillenberger, in her book The Religious Art of Andy Warhol, points out that Warhol's portraits of celebrities have a strong affinity with the sacred icons at the St. John Chrysostom Byzantine Catholic Church in Pittsburgh: "Andy's earliest experience of art was of religious art ... for Andy, art and religion were linked."In his New York Times review of the 1989 Warhol retrospective exhibition at MoMA, art critic Michael Brenson says that Warhol's portraits, at their best, bring together diametrically opposite values, such as sensual excess and the purity of an icon, as seen in the portrait of Prince:"[Andy Warhol's] flat images, painted in a flat tone, existing in a non-space from which past and future have been banished ... make the present seem absolute and eternal—in other words, transcendent.
-Part of Warhol's achievement was to legitimize his love of secular, profane subjects by attaching to them traditional religious values. ...
-Warhol argues that self-effacement and sensual excess, purity and trash, the moment and eternity can exist together."
+Art historian Jane Daggett Dillenberger, in her book The Religious Art of Andy Warhol, points out that Warhol's portraits of celebrities have a strong affinity with the sacred icons at the St. John Chrysostom Byzantine Catholic Church in Pittsburgh: "Andy's earliest experience of art was of religious art … for Andy, art and religion were linked."

+In his New York Times review of the 1989 Warhol retrospective exhibition at MoMA, art critic Michael Brenson says that Warhol's portraits, at their best, bring together diametrically opposite values, such as sensual excess and the purity of an icon, as seen in the portrait of Prince:"[Andy Warhol's] flat images, painted in a flat tone, existing in a non-space from which past and future have been banished … make the present seem absolute and eternal—in other words, transcendent.
+Part of Warhol's achievement was to legitimize his love of secular, profane subjects by attaching to them traditional religious values. … Warhol argues that self-effacement and sensual excess, purity and trash, the moment and eternity can exist together."Art historian Thomas E. Crow interprets Orange Prince as depicting the musician as a "modern-day icon," drawing on the visual language of religious iconography.
+Crow suggests that Warhol was fascinated by Prince, a young star outside his usual circle, and was inspired by the musician's edgy image.
+As he writes: "[Warhol's portraits of Prince] returned Warhol to the origins of his art-critical credibility, that is, the flattened, emblematic, minimally descriptive manner that had characterized his first, definitive phase as an artist."

+Crow also notes that the work demonstrates greater freedom of expression, reminiscent of Warhol’s early portraits, in contrast to the more standardized, commissioned "factory-line" portraits of the 1970s and later.
+He concludes that Orange Prince exemplifies Warhol's ability to merge celebrity portraiture with personal artistic experimentation, producing a work that is both iconic and innovative.